kuleshov-group/PlantCaduceus/README.md

      Zm-B73-REFERENCE-NAM-5.0.fa \ # reference genome
      example_snp.tsv  # output file
 ```
 This script extracts upstream 255bp and downstream 256bp, with the SNP at position 256 (one-based coordinate).
-Dependencies include 'samtools' for FASTA indexing, 'bedtools' for sequence extraction, and 'awk' for text processing.
+Dependencies include `samtools` for FASTA indexing, `bedtools` for sequence extraction, and `awk` for text processing.
 The original script was adapted from @pmorrell repository (https://github.com/pmorrell/Utilities/blob/master/PlantCaduceus_format.sh).

 Then getting zero-shot scores with this code.
 ```
 python src/zero_shot_score.py \
     -input-table examples/example_snp.tsv \
     -output output.tsv \
     -model 'kuleshov-group/PlantCaduceus_l32' \ # pre-trained model name
-    -device 'cuda:0' # GPU device
+    -device 'cuda:0' # GPU device \
+    -outBED # output BED format (optional)
 ```

 **Note**: we would highly recommend using the largest model ([PlantCaduceus_l32](https://huggingface.co/kuleshov-group/PlantCaduceus_l32)) for the zero-shot score estimation.

 ## Inference speed test
 The inference speed is highly dependent on the model size and GPU type, we tested on some commonly used GPUs.
 With 5,000 SNPs, the inference speed is as follows: